PabloMazurkiewicz/Neural-Machine-Translator/README.md

 ## README

-### Title: English to French - Neural Machine Translation with RNN Models
+### Title: Neural Machine Translation with RNN Models

 This Jupyter Notebook provides a comprehensive walkthrough for developing and evaluating various Recurrent Neural Network (RNN) models for the task of English to French neural machine translation.
 Below is an outline of the notebook's flow and its primary components.